Cornell Cottonmouth is an early Luke Cage villain.

 Cornell Cottonmouth was a surprisingly civil and accommodating crime lord.
 Presumably his immense strength and scary appearance meant that he didn’t have to make shows of power.

-He was interested in projecting an image of wealth and class, like his friend Piranha Jones.
+He was interested in projecting an image of wealth and class, like his former friend Piranha Jones.
 But this felt more like overcompensation than in Jones’ case.